microsoft/qsharp/katas/content/linear_algebra/index.md

 * Matrices and vectors
 * Basic matrix operations
-* Operations and properties of complex matrices
+* Operations and properties of complex-valued matrices
 * Inner and outer vector products
 * Tensor product
-* Eigenvalues and eigenvectors

 **What you should know to start working on this kata:**